 From the above calculations, it can be seen that the duty cycle doesn't stay 50% throughout the frequency ranges.
-To accomplish this, the decade counters (74LS90) are used.
+To accomplish this, the decade counters (7490/74LS90) are used.
+It should be noted that CD4017 ICs can be used as a substitute.
+These may be advantageous to increase the voltage above 5v, which TTL series chips are limited to.